-NCRC requires that staff demonstrate clean personal hygiene sufficient to prevent or minimize the transmission of illness or disease.
-All staff shall wash their hands at the following times:
+The NCRC requires that staff demonstrate clean personal hygiene sufficient to prevent or minimize the transmission of illness or disease and to assist the children to do the same.
+Hand-washing procedures are posted at all sinks.

+All staff and children shall wash their hands at the following times:

-- Upon arrival at the NCRC. - Immediately before eating or participating in any food service activity. - Before leaving the rest room either with a child or by themselves. - Before and after administering non-emergency first aid to a child
+- Upon arrival at the NCRC - Immediately before eating or participating in any food service activity - Before leaving the rest room either with a child or by themselves - After handling animals or program activities that involve paint, glue and other art media - After outside play/swimming - Staff before and after administering non-emergency first aid to a child